She sat there, all alone, on the curb, crying. She just had it.

 For some of us, this distant person is a parent!
 A sister, or brother…

-Collecting material things, experiencing “success”, getting attention from new people, constantly experiencing something novel and new, is important to them.
+One major reason is that collecting material things, experiencing “success”, getting attention from new people, constantly experiencing something novel and new, is more important to them.

-For some distant people…ESCAPING is important to them.
-Using people is important to them!
-THEY are important to them.
-YOU are not important to them.
+They are important to them.
+You are not important to them.

 Feel.
 Feel.
 Feel.

 Get out of your head.
 Don’t analyse.
 Instead, feel.

 You really cannot afford to block out your heart’s feeling of hurt towards that distant person.